awesome-selfhosted/awesome-selfhosted/README.md

 ## URL Shorteners

+URL Shorteners are a ticking time bomb.
+If they go away, get hacked, or sell out, millions of links will be lost.
+If you decide to host one, please add it to [Archive Team](https://www.archiveteam.org/)'s [URLTeam](https://www.archiveteam.org/index.php?title=URLTeam) list of Alive URLs.

 **[`^        back to top        ^`](#)**

 - [devShort](https://github.com/flokX/devShort) - A simple and privacy-friendly URL shortener for web developers, admins and all professionals. ([Demo](https://devshort.flokx.dev)) `MIT` `PHP`